LYNCH·LLP

 What the data says.

-Mark A Gooray maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning two art units.
-Across 488 decided applications, the allowance rate stands at 79%.
-The allowance rate ranges from 73% to 80% across these art units, reflecting variation in the composition of applications examined within each unit.
-The examiner has allowed 386 applications and seen 102 abandoned.
-These figures describe the examiner's historical record and do not predict outcomes for any specific application.
+Mark A Gooray maintains a public record across 2 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's allowance rate stands at 79%, computed as the share of applications allowed or abandoned among all decided applications.
+The allowance rate ranges from 73% to 80% across these art units, reflecting variation in the examiner's record within the technology center.
+These figures describe the examiner's historical record and are not predictions regarding any specific application.

 // HOW TO READ THESE NUMBERS